Inventory Management Using a Barcode Scanner

 The quantity will increase by one if the barcode matches the product.
 Otherwise, if you search for a product or manually adjust the quantity, then the prompt will change to “Click here to start scanning products”.
 Once done, just click on the prompt to continue the barcode scanning process.

 You should not confuse barcode printing and scanning systems with a fully featured inventory management system.
-Barcode printers and scanners are just tools that need to be used together with inventory management software.
+Barcode printers and scanners are just tools.
 They do not replace or replicate an inventory management system.
 You have a lot of choice with barcode printers and scanners depending on the brands and models offered in your market.
 Choose a combination that works for you and then pick inventory management software to pair with it.